agda/agda/doc/user-manual/language/cubical.lagda.rst

 used to substitute the indices of an indexed inductive type.
 A handful of definitions (satisfying a technical restriction on their pattern matching) will compute when applied to a transport along indices.
-As an example of what works, let us consider the following running example
+As an example of what works, let us consider the following running example:

 ::

   data Eq {a} {A : Set a} (x : A) : A → Set a where
     reflEq : Eq x x

-Functions which match on `Eq` when all of its endpoints are variables, that is, very generic lemmas like ``symEq`` and ``transpEq`` below, will compute on all cases: they will compute to the given right-hand-side definitionally when their argument is ``refl``, and will compute to a transport in the codomain when their argument has been transported in the second variable.
+Functions which match on ``Eq`` when all of its endpoints are variables, that is, very generic lemmas like ``symEq`` and ``transpEq`` below, will compute on all cases: they will compute to the given right-hand-side definitionally when their argument is ``reflEq``, and will compute to a transport in the codomain when their argument has been transported in the second variable.